 The drawback here is that the color of older paints will have faded a little each year, even with good quality paints for decks.
-So at some point, you’ll be re-painting, but you won’t have the horror of scraping the entire thing.
+So at some point, you’ll be re-painting totally, but you won’t have the horror of scraping the entire thing if you keep up with it.
+The INSUL-X paints discussed above should hold up for many years, another reason to only use the best deck paint.

 Be sure to have all the painter tools that you could ever need